Thule Island: Twitcher Rock

+With the two islets off Cook Island, it is the southernmost land on Earth outside the Antarctic Circle.

 Argentine occupation

-Argentina, in order to assert its claim over the South Sandwich Islands, established the summer station Teniente Esquivel at Ferguson Bay on the southeastern coast on January 25, 1955.
-The station had to be evacuated in January 1956 because of volcanic eruption of Mount Holdgate (so named in 1964) on the neighboring Cook Island to the east.
+Argentina, in order to assert its claim over the South Sandwich Islands, established the summer station "Teniente Esquivel" (es) at Ferguson Bay on the southeastern coast on 25 January 1955.
+The station had to be evacuated in January 1956 because of volcanic eruption of Bristol Island to the north.
 In 1976 it established a military base on Thule Island called Corbeta Uruguay (Port Faraday) in the lee (southern east coast) of the island.
 The British discovered the presence of the Argentine base the same year but chose to pursue a diplomatic solution to the issue until the breakout of the Falklands War in 1982.
 The base was occupied by British forces in the aftermath of the war and eventually destroyed later that year.